A guide to HMRC Simple Assessment and paying your tax bill

 As the name suggests, HMRC aims to make life simpler by completing most of the information for you.
 They can do that by using real time information provided by employers, the Department for Work and Pensions (DWP), other government departments, private pension providers, banks and building societies.

-Instead of completing an annual tax return, you will receive a tax calculation from HMRC in the form of a Simple Assessment letter or a P800 Tax Calculation letter – the letter that tells you how much tax you have underpaid or overpaid.
+Instead of completing an annual tax return, you will receive a tax calculation from HMRC, typically as a Simple Assessment (PA302) or, in some cases, a P800 tax calculation.
+These are separate processes used in different circumstances.

 The Simple Assessment letter includes the following information held by HMRC: